prody/ProDy/doc/plugins/index.rst

 NMWiz can be used for:

-  * visualizing normal modes with arrows
+  * drawing normal modes arrows
-  * generating alternate conformations along a normal mode (animation)
+  * making animations (conformations along a normal mode)
-  * plotting squared-fluctuations (allows labeling and highlighting residues)
+  * plotting square-fluctuations (labeling and highlighting residues)
-  * comparative analysis of normal modes from different sources/methods
-  * preparing publication quality images of normal modes with the power of VMD
+  * comparing two structures and drawing deformation arrows

 +--------------------------------------------------+------------------------------------------------+------------------------------------------------+
 |                                                  | Example figures                                |                                                |